elastic/elasticsearch-js/README.md

 #### Browser

-There is no official support for the browser environment since expose your Elasticsearch instance to everyone could lead to security issues.
+WARNING: There is no official support for the browser environment.
+It exposes your Elasticsearch instance to everyone, which could lead to security issues.
 We recommend you to write a lightweight proxy that uses this client instead.

 ## Documentation